floydcraft/cardano-etl/README.md

 - Meaningful step towards the democratization of Cardano Data in a scalable and accessible way.
 - Easy to use Cardano ETL CLI to export Cardano data from a node with both batch and streaming support into many convenient data formats/streams.
 - Realtime Cardano public BigQuery data operated with validation.
-- Useful Cardano insights derived from raw, summerized, and aggregate data by developers, data scientists/engineers, and product owners that minimized/eliminates technical blockers for access to those insights.
+- Useful Cardano insights derived from raw, summarized, and aggregate data by developers, data scientists/engineers, and product owners that minimized/eliminates technical blockers for access to those insights.

 ## Auditability
 - Opt-out/optional reporting of anonymous usage statistics of Cardano ETL features also as public BigQuery data.